-Most free weekly calendars online are static PDFs that you print blank and fill in by hand.
-Our editable weekly calendar lets you type directly in your browser before printing, giving you a clean, professional result every time.
-Make changes instantly, fix typos easily, and print only when you're satisfied with your schedule.
-No software to download, no accounts to create – just type and print.
+Most free weekly calendars online are static PDFs you print blank and fill in by hand.
+This editable weekly calendar lets you type straight into the page, move a task or fix a typo, and print only once the week looks right.
+Nothing to download, no account to set up.

 See all 7 days of the week in one organized layout with checkbox tracking.